polimi-ispl/larsnet/README.md

 - **Hi-Hat** (Open and Closed Hi-Hat)
 - **Cymbals** (Crash and Ride Cymbals)

+## Pretrained LarsNet Models 📥

+Pretrained LarsNet model can be found [here](https://drive.google.com/uc?id=1kR17K5tFLCHlXG2v3vZ6C5Xa6uWGyfCE&export=download) (562 MB)

 ## Separate a drum track using LarsNet ✂️

-**Download the pretrained LarsNet models by [clicking here](https://drive.google.com/uc?id=1kR17K5tFLCHlXG2v3vZ6C5Xa6uWGyfCE&export=download)** 📥 (562 MB)
+First, [download](https://drive.google.com/uc?id=1kR17K5tFLCHlXG2v3vZ6C5Xa6uWGyfCE&export=download) the pretrained models.

-Unzip the folder and place it in the project directory.
+Then, unzip the folder and place it in the project directory.
 Alternatively, modify the `inference_models` paths in `config.py` as needed.

 Finally, run the following command on your terminal: